ronperris/sb-workshop/README.md

 ## Why are we looking?

-- Cross-site Scripting
+- DOM based Cross-site Scripting
-- Path Traversal
-- Prototype Pollution

 ## What are we looking at?